KimberleaH/home-server-documentation/README.md

 **Note**

 I beg your finest pardon.
 This documentation is a chaotic mess.
-Everything——except for building the rig——is something I've not done before.
+Everything—except for building the rig—is something I've not done before.
 I've documented my process while learning as I go. :)

 I got the server put together 3/6/2026 and have been gradually getting things up and running since.